 Why Ophthalmology

-For twenty years, American healthcare consolidation ran on debt.
+For 20 years, American healthcare consolidation ran on debt.
 Private equity bought practices using leveraged buyout financing, platform expansions used senior debt to fund add-on acquisitions, and community banks and SBA lenders wrote practice-acquisition loans at 10-year amortization schedules.
 Private credit funds stepped in where banks wouldn't, layering unitranche facilities onto mid-market platforms.
 The entire specialty-consolidation thesis assumed that debt would do the heavy lifting on every new platform build, and that era is now ending.
-The question for anyone thinking about capital deployment into physician-led healthcare isn't whether debt markets will recover, but what happens to ophthalmology consolidation in a world where the debt machinery that built the category doesn't work anymore.
+The question for anyone thinking about capital deployment into physician-led healthcare isn't whether debt markets will recover, it's what happens to ophthalmology consolidation in a world where the debt machinery that built the category doesn't work anymore.

 The Debt Market That Disappeared

-The Federal Reserve's October 2025 Senior Loan Officer Opinion Survey reported modest net shares of banks tightening standards on commercial and industrial loans to firms of all sizes, with major net shares of lenders citing "worsening of industry-specific problems" and "reduced tolerance for risk" as reasons for tightening.
-The survey confirmed what practice brokers have been saying for over a year: the commercial lending environment for new healthcare platforms has structurally shifted.
-On the SBA side, Standard Operating Procedure 50 10 8, effective June 1, 2025, reinstated IRS 4506-C verification requirements, required historical-cash-flow debt service coverage ratios of at least 1.15x (with lenders routinely applying 1.25-1.50x in practice), and reversed the Biden-era "Do What You Do" framework that had permitted projections-based underwriting.
-The practical effect is that SBA underwriting can no longer finance practice acquisitions where the practice is in a turnaround situation or where the new owner's entity has no trailing financial history.
-The SBA 7(a) program also carries a hard $5 million cap per borrower per three-digit NAICS code, which means any ophthalmology platform acquirer hits that ceiling with a single mid-size transaction and a platform intending to execute multiple acquisitions over time runs out of SBA capacity after its first or second deal.
+The Federal Reserve's October 2025 Senior Loan Officer Opinion Survey reported modest net shares of banks tightening standards on commercial and industrial loans to firms of all sizes, with lenders citing a worsening of industry-specific problems and a reduced tolerance for risk as reasons.
+The survey confirmed what practice brokers have been saying for over a year, which is that the commercial lending environment for new healthcare platforms has structurally shifted.
+On the SBA side, Standard Operating Procedure 50 10 8, effective June 1, 2025, reinstated IRS 4506-C verification requirements, required historical cash-flow debt service coverage ratios of at least 1.15x with lenders routinely applying 1.25x to 1.50x in practice, and reversed the prior "do what you do" framework that had permitted projections-based underwriting.
+The practical effect is that SBA underwriting can no longer finance practice acquisitions where the practice is in a turnaround situation or where the buyer's entity has no trailing financial history.

 Why the Model Can't Adapt